thom1461/deployment-document-template/README.md

 ![High-Level Architecture](images/highLevelArchitecture.png)

-The team decided to go forward with Firebase in pro of the project scaffolding because the offered features fit with requirements: the option to manage data in real-time, the chance to store the images or videos, and have all the future members' information in the database, is a perfect solution to our proposal.
+The Hyacinth team decided to go forward with Firebase in pro of the project scaffolding because the offered features fit with requirements: the option to manage data in real-time, the chance to store the images or videos, and have all the future members' information in the database, is a perfect solution to our proposal.

 For the payment process, our client is already familiar with Stripe, this service is integrated into the official website and the development accesses were provided to integrate it into the mobile application.